Pool opening, as a process, is pretty much the reverse of the pool closing. It’s a topic that we’ve done before ~ many times.

 For many, restoring water balance and water clarity can take several weeks.
 Not so, when you follow these easy pool opening chemical steps and if necessary take some steps to improve water clarity.

 TESTING YOUR POOL WATER

 Test Kit Type: I don’t care if you use test strips or test kits (sorry, Dr. Pool), but it should be a 5-way test kit, so you can check Chlorine, pH, Alkalinity, Calcium and Stabilizer.
 Smaller kits won’t check all five levels, and you’ll never achieve true ‘water balance’, unless you want to take a water sample to a local pool store, for an “analysis” and “recommendations”.

 Shelf Life: Test your pool water with fresh test strips or test kit.
 The strips usually have a date code on the bottom of the bottle, and generally last about 3 yrs from manufacturing date.
 Test kit reagents should be replaced if they had frozen during winter, or been exposed to sunlight, or over 2-3 yrs old.

 Accuracy: Test your pool water with precision, to get the most accurate reading you can.
 If unsure of the reading, read instructions and test again.
 Other ways to accuracy include using clean testing vials, holding reagent bottles vertical while squeezing out the drops, and taking samples from a depth of 6-10″, and not testing surface water.

 Test Log: A small testing log, kept in a tiny note pad, can be surprisingly useful and enlightening, and prevents forgetting the adjustments made in prior days.
 Write down the readings, and amounts added.
-You can also use our pool testing app, on your tablet or smartphone, for test history and treatment guides.
+You can also use a pool testing app on your tablet or smartphone, for test history and treatment guides.